 Responsibly forested timber is an essential solution to the emission reduction needed for mitigating the worst impacts of climate change.
 Timber is a low carbon material, with forests acting as the ‘lungs of the earth’ extracting CO2, regulating the earth’s temperature, and providing biodiverse ecosystems.
 However, tropical forests have often been undervalued and cleared for agricultural development, rather than sustainable forest management.

 Conversations about Climate Change asks designers to respond to this material, encourages them to think about the materials they usually work with and to consider how their role as a specifier is vital for implementing change.

 A full list of tropical hardwood species is also available here.
 We invite all candidates to review these documents to help select timber for their competition entries.

 For any clarification of available species please email firstname.lastname@example.org.

 Information on FLEGT

 Read our Responsible Purchasing Policy The six competition winners will be provided sustainably sourced tropical hardwoods sourced from VPA countries through the Timber Trade Federation’s members to ensure the use of sustainably sourced timber.

 Conversations about Climate Change is a partnership between the Building Centre and the Timber Trade Federation.
-Supported by the Department for International Development.
+Supported by the Foreign, Commonwealth & Development Office.